nikitavoloboev/data/docs/programming/software-testing/software-testing.md

 # Software testing

+[To TDD or not to TDD](https://changelog.com/gotime/258) was great episode on value of testing.

 ## Notes

 - [My advice is never to start with unit tests.
 Start with integration tests and work your way backwards until it stops being worth your time.](https://twitter.com/buildsghost/status/1274240189485862912)